nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     4. Other incorrect commands to try: `deleteTask`, `deleteTask abc`, `deleteTask -1`, `...` <br>
        Expected: similar to previous test case.

-### Mark a task as completed
+### Marking a task as completed

-1. Mark a task as completed
+1. Marking a task as completed

    1. Prerequisites: List all tasks with the `viewTasks` command.
 There exists a task at index 1 whose task status is uncompleted.
 There also exists a task at index 2 whose task status is completed.